flucoma/flucoma-docs/doc/BufFlatten.rst

 :control startChan:

-   For multichannel ``source`` buffers, which which channel to begin the processing.
+   For multichannel ``source`` buffers, which channel to begin the processing.
 The default is 0.

 :control numChans: